Photography credit: Cesar Ghisilieri

 • Get the photo/video removed

-Contact the website to try and have them remove the photo/video.
+Contact the website or application to try and have them remove the photo/video.
 Visit NeedHelpNow.ca for steps you can take to get photos/videos taken off of websites or for instructions on how to make a complaint to a website.

 • Involve a safe adult